-^{1} Conduct risk is the risk that our conduct negatively affects customers, market integrity, effective competition, public interest, and SMBC Group's stakeholders, through acts that violate laws and regulations or social norms.
+\1 Conduct risk is the risk that our conduct negatively affects customers, market integrity, effective competition, public interest, and SMBC Group's stakeholders, through acts that violate laws and regulations or social norms.

 Individual risk appetites have been established by strategies for each business unit as necessary based on the overall risk appetite of SMBC Group.
-Risk appetites are decided during the process of formulating business strategies and management policies.
+Risk appetites are decided during the process of formulating business strategies and management policies with the approval of the Board of Directors.
 These risk appetites are set based on Top Risks that threaten to significantly impact management and on risk analyses (stress testing) that illustrate the impact if a risk should materialize.